HPE/terraform-provider-hpegl/docs/resources/vmaas_router.md

 		updating and deleting NSX-T Tier0/Tier1 Network Routers.
 `hpegl_vmaas_router` resource supports NSX-T Tier0/Tier1 network router creation.

-For creating an NSX-T Tier0/Tier1 network router please refer following examples.
+For creating an NSX-T Tier0/Tier1 network router, use the following examples.

 -> NSX-T Tier0 & Tier1 router are considered as different instances.
-So you can create either Tier0 or Tier1 at a given time.
+You can create either Tier0 or Tier1, but not both at the same time.

 -> Edge Cluster Data Source `hpegl_vmaas_edge_cluster` is supported from 5.2.13.

 ## Example usage for creating NSX-T Tier0 Network router with all possible attributes

--> Incase of NSX-T Tier0 network router creation, `fail_over` attribute is applicable only if `ha_mode` attribute is set to `ACTIVE_STANDBY`.
+-> For NSX-T Tier0 network router creation, `fail_over` attribute is applicable only if `ha_mode` attribute is set to `ACTIVE_STANDBY`.

 ```terraform